bilelmoussaoui/belmoussaoui.com/content/blog/16-damage-areas-across-the-virtio-space.md

 cc_license = true
 +++

 In the last few months, I have been trying to improve the default UI shipped by [QEMU](https://www.qemu.org/).
-As you might not know, QEMU ships with various UI frontends: GTK, SDL, Cocoa and recently a DBus backend.
+As you might not know, QEMU ships with various UI backends: GTK, SDL, Cocoa and recently a DBus one.

 I first started trying to port the GTK 3 backend to GTK 4 but faced some issues where I couldn't use `GtkApplication` as it starts its own `GMainLoop` which interferes with some god knows what internal `GMainLoop` started by QEMU itself.
 My intention was not to only do a simple port but also to see how we could optimize the rendering path as well.